-Routinely provide authentic feedback and ask questions that help students reflect on their own strengths and interests.
-E.g., "I can tell you're really enjoying this project.
-Can you tell me what about this is making you feel so energized/motivated/happy?" or "I can tell you're really proud of how you did on this report/project.
+Routinely provide authentic feedback and also ask questions that help students reflect on their own strengths and interests, e.g., "I can tell you're really enjoying this project.
+Can you tell me what about this is making you feel so energized/motivated/happy?," "I can tell you're really proud of how you did on this report/project.
 Can you tell me what about this you're most proud of?"

-Routinely give students the opportunity to reflect on what they like to read, or what kinds of novels, short stories, prose, or poetry they like to read - on essay questions, journal questions, or in student pair shares.
-Also ask students why they like to read the types of materials they identified.
+Routinely give students the opportunity to reflect on what they like to study or read about in history or government, what kinds of periods in history they like to learn about and why - on essay questions, journal questions, or in student pair shares